SebastianSchneiderbauer/HKConsole/README.md

 ## Customization

 To change the look, add child nodes to the `TextEdit` node in the scene — similar to the two background `Label` nodes already present.

-(currently only works correctly on windows, and maybe mac, linux is broken though)